 How do disposable cameras get developed?

+How to develop disposable cameras is relatively straightforward.
 Take the entire camera into a lab or a store to get your film developed.
 Depending on where you live, you might find multiple options like pharmacies and supermarkets.

 If these services are not as accessible in your area, try calling some professional photography labs and ask if they can do it.